sshev/karma-remap-coverage/README.md

 # karma-remap-coverage
 Karma reporter that shows coverage for original non transpiled code (TypeScript, ES6/7, etc).

 Build on top of `karma-coverage` and `remap-istanbul` - consumes coverage report for raw code and maps it to original files.
-Transpiler should generate inline source maps in order to make everything work.
+Transpiler should generate source maps in order to make everything work.

 Needs no temporary files nor npm post run scripts, works in "watch" mode generating report on every change.